vectordotdev/vector/website/guides/integrate/platforms/docker/gcp_cloud_storage.md

 [Docker][urls.docker] is an open platform for developing, shipping, and running applications and services.
 Docker enables you to separate your services from your infrastructure so you can ship quickly.
 With Docker, you can manage your infrastructure in the same ways you manage your services.
 By taking advantage of Docker’s methodologies for shipping, testing, and deploying code quickly, you can significantly reduce the delay between writing code and running it in production.

+## What is GCP Cloud Storage (GCS)?

+[Google Cloud Storage][urls.gcp_cloud_storage] is a RESTful online file storage web service for storing and accessing data on Google Cloud Platform infrastructure.
+The service combines the performance and scalability of Google's cloud with advanced security and sharing capabilities.

 ## What We'll Accomplish